dfsp-spirit/NeuroFormats.jl/README.md

 ## About

-Some basic packages for reading neuroimaging data files are available from [JuliaNeuroscience](https://github.com/JuliaNeuroscience), e.g., NIFTI volume and GIFTI mesh support.
-In this NeuroFormats package, we will provide an API, similar to that of the [freesurferformats R package](https://github.com/dfsp-spirit/freesurferformats), for reading structural neuroimaging data files in Julia.
+In the NeuroFormats package, we will provide an API, similar to that of the [freesurferformats R package](https://github.com/dfsp-spirit/freesurferformats), for reading structural neuroimaging data files in Julia.
 The focus will be on surface-based data, as produced by [FreeSurfer](https://freesurfer.net).

+Note that some basic packages for reading neuroimaging data files are available from [JuliaNeuroscience](https://github.com/JuliaNeuroscience), e.g., NIFTI volume and GIFTI mesh support.

 ## Features (WIP)